uwplse/analytics-data/changes/benchmarks.md

 the breakdown and classification of the changes that revealed the patterns for these benchmarks.
 Please check the [README](../README.md) for notes about this data.

+**Timestamps**:
+All times are in Pacific and come from the _raw_ data.
+Please do not rely on timestamps in the _processed_ data in the linked commits.
+As noted in the README,
-Intermediate timestamps are in general not yet correct in the processed data you see in the linked commits.
-The start and end timestamps of every session are taken from the raw data and are accurate.
+intermediate timestamps are in general not yet correct in the processed data you see in the linked commits, as these were added experimentally in response to reviewer feedback.
+The start and end time for each benchmark as a whole are the start time of the first session and the end time of the last session;
+this sometimes includes changes unrelated to the benchmark.
-Intermediate times, when discussed in the paper and in this document, are also taken from the raw data.
+More granular times, when discussed in the paper and in this document, are also taken from the raw data.
 I will run a reanalysis at some point after the camera-ready and update the commits to point to the data with the correct intermediate timestamps.

+**Presentation**: The best way to present these will be to eventually have the analysis commit each change using `--date` to mark the timestamp, so it is easy to see the user editing multiple files at the same time.
+I will most likely get to this after the talk due to time constraints, but feel free to submit a pull request if you modify the analysis and do this in your own branch first.
+We will need to fix the above timestamp issues in the analysis first.

-Also note that the changes we detected in the Q2 analysis were changes in terms, not in proof scripts.
+**Proofs**: Also note that the changes we detected in the Q2 analysis were changes in terms, not in proof scripts.
 So I do not list changes in proofs explicitly in here.
 I do sometimes discuss them when they are interesting.
 Certain kinds of automation (say, proof repair tools) should of course